-READY Robotics has announced an enterprise-ready hardware and software platform that makes it dramatically easier for large scale factories to deploy robotic automation in one day.
+READY Robotics has announced an enterprise hardware and software platform that makes it dramatically easier for large scale factories to deploy robotic automation in one day.

 Previously, industrial robot deployment required weeks, if not months of time, a lot of upfront capital and robotic expertise, and even then the robot is only programmed to perform a single task.
 READY Robotics offers a flexible automation platform that allows factories to deploy robots within hours and with the added ability to almost instantly switch between tasks.